Complexity of the Ackermann fragment with one leading existential quantifier: Introduction

 \section{Introduction}

-After it was realized that the satisfiability problem of full first-order logic is undecidable, a major research program emerged with the aim to classify prefix fragments of first-order logic based on whether they were decidable or not.
-This program was successfully completed in the 1980's and we refer to reader to \cite{borger97} for a detailed overview of its main results.
+After it was realized that the satisfiability problem of first-order logic is undecidable, a major research program emerged with the aim to classify prefix fragments of first-order logic based on their decidability status.
+This program was successfully completed in the 1980's.
+We refer the reader to \cite{borger97} for a detailed overview of its main results.

-One of the two maximal decidable prefix classes with equality (and without function symbols) turned out to be the Ackermann fragment $[\exists^*\forall\exists^*,all]_{=}$ (the other fragment being the Bernays–Schönfinkel–Ramsey fragment $[\exists^*\forall^*,all]_{=}$) \cite{borger97}.
-It is well-known that the Ackermann fragment has a \textsc{NExpTime}-complete satisfiability problem and a closer analysis of the proof for the lower bound shows that it holds already for the fragment $[\exists^2\forall\exists^*,all]_{=}$ \cite{ZEROONELAWSDECISIONPROBLEMS}.
+One of the two maximal decidable prefix classes with equality turned out to be the Ackermann fragment $[\exists^*\forall\exists^*]_{=}$ \cite{borger97}, i.e., the fragment of first-order logic composed of all sentences in prenex normal form, with a quantifier prefix that matches the expression $\exists^*\forall\exists^*$.
+It is well-known that the Ackermann fragment has a \textsc{NExpTime}-complete satisfiability problem \cite{ZEROONELAWSDECISIONPROBLEMS} and a closer analysis of the proof for the lower bound shows that it holds already for the slightly smaller fragment $[\exists^2\forall\exists^*]_{=}$.

-Given the exhaustive nature of the research program of classifying complexities of prefix fragments, it is quite surprising that the complexity of the satisfiability problem of $[\exists\forall \exists^*,all]_{=}$ has not yet been determined so far.
-The purpose of this short note is to fill this gap in the literature.
+It is claimed (without proof) in \cite{borger97} on page 288 that the satisfiability problem of $[\exists^*\forall\exists^*]_=$ can be efficiently reduced to that of $[\forall \exists^*]_=$.\footnote{More specifically, the authors claim that this reduction can be done with the method presented in Exercises 6.2.39 and 6.2.40.
+However, these exercises assume that the sentences under consideration do not contain equality.} If true, this claim would imply that the complexity of the Ackermann fragment remains \textsc{NExpTime}-hard even without leading existential quantifiers.
+However, in this paper we show that this claim is false (unless \textsc{NExpTime} = \textsc{ExpTime}).
+The following is our main result.

-\begin{theorem} The satisfiability problem of $[\exists\forall \exists^*, all]_{=}$ is in \textsc{ExpTime}. \end{theorem}
+\begin{theorem} The satisfiability problem of $[\exists\forall \exists^*]_{=}$ is in \textsc{ExpTime}. \end{theorem}

-In \cite{furer1981alternation} it was proved that already the satisfiability problem of $[\forall \exists^2, (\omega)]$ is \textsc{ExpTime}-hard.
+In \cite{furer1981alternation} it was proved that already the satisfiability problem of $[\forall \exists^2]$ is \textsc{ExpTime}-hard.
 Thus we have the following immediate corollary.

-\begin{corollary} The satisfiability problem of $[\exists\forall \exists^*, all]_{=}$ is \textsc{ExpTime}-complete. \end{corollary}
+\begin{corollary} The satisfiability problem of $[\exists\forall \exists^*]_{=}$ is \textsc{ExpTime}-complete. \end{corollary}

-We conclude this introduction by pointing out that Theorem \ref{theorem:main-theorem} implies that, assuming a widely believed complexity theoretic conjecture, there is a mistake in \cite{borger97} on page 288, since there it is claimed that the satisfiability problem of $[\exists^*\forall\exists^*,all]_=$ can be efficiently reduced to that of $[\forall \exists^*,all]_=$.
-But since the former fragment has a \textsc{NExpTime}-hard satisfiability problem while for the latter it is in \textsc{ExpTime}, this claim can not be true unless \textsc{ExpTime} = \textsc{NExpTime}.